flipperdevices/flipperzero-firmware/README.md

-Once ProtoView decodes a given message, it is able to *resample* it in pulses and gaps of the theoretical duration, and send the signal again via the Flipper RX capabilities.
+Once ProtoView decodes a given message, it is able to *resample* it in pulses and gaps of the theoretical duration, and send the signal again via the Flipper TX capabilities.
 The captured signal can be sent to different frequencies and modulations than the ones it was captured from.